Battle of Polonka

-The Battle of Polonka (Połonka) took place near Połonka (modern Belarus) during the Polish-Russian War (1658-1667) on 29 June 1660 between Polish-Lithuanian and Russian forces.
+The Battle of Polonka (Połonka, Palonka) took place near Polonka (Połonka in Polish, Palonka in Belarusian, in modern Belarus) during the Polish-Russian War (1658-1667) on 29 June 1660 between Polish-Lithuanian and Russian forces.
 Polish-Lithuanian army under Stefan Czarniecki and Paweł Jan Sapieha forced a Russian retreat through a carefully planned Polish hussar ambush and several tactically effective flanking maneuvers.
 The Russian defeat also meant they had to abandon the Siege of Lyakhavichy (Lachowicze).

 Background

 In late June 1660, after the Treaty of Oliva, a Lithuanian army commanded by Paweł Jan Sapieha attacked Russians, who occupied most of the territory of the Grand Duchy of Lithuania.
 The Lithuanians were supported by Polish units under Stefan Czarniecki, and their target was to end the siege of Lachowicze.
 Polish - Lithuanian units, which altogether had 13,000 men and 2 cannons, set off from Słonim.
 Facing them was a Russian army under Ivan Andreyevich Khovansky (Tararui), who had unknown number of soldiers (some estimates claim 24,000; while some claim only 8,500).

 On the morning of 28 June Polish front units, marching towards Baranowicze, crossed the Połonka river, east of the town of Połonka.
 Here, Poles encountered a Russian unit, and a skirmish began.
 When main Russian forces arrived, the Poles withdrew behind the river, and Polish - Lithuanian army began preparations for the battle.
 Poles were placed on the right flank, Lithuanians on the left, while central front was protected by mixed, Polish-Lithuanian units, together with artillery.